-- Students will be tested regularly regarding drug dosage calculation and medication administration. - Testing will reflect the educational level of the student and become increasingly more complex throughout the nursing curriculum. - Students must achieve 100% accuracy on the drug dosage calculation test before being allowed to administer medications in the clinical setting. - Although students will receive a score for their first attempt on each med math test per semester, students will take each med math test multiple times to achieve 100%. - A student who does not achieve the 100% score after the second med math test attempt will receive a Student Improvement Plan and may be required to attend math tutoring sessions to support future success.
+- Students will be tested regularly regarding drug dosage calculation and medication administration. - Testing will reflect the educational level of the student and become increasingly more complex throughout the nursing curriculum. - Students must achieve 100% accuracy on the drug dosage calculation test before being allowed to administer medications in the clinical setting. - Med Math score will account for 3% of the course grade.
+The score the student achieves on the first attempt is the score that will be entered into the gradebook. - Although students will receive a score for their first attempt on each med math test per semester, students will take each med math test multiple times to achieve 100%. - A student who does not achieve the 100% score after the second med math test attempt will receive a SIP and may be required to attend math tutoring sessions to support future success.